Dale meets Langevin: A Multiplicative Denoising Diffusion Model: Multiplicative Score Matching

-The proposed loss function in Eq.~\eqref{eq:gbm_sm_loss} is the multiplicative noise counterpart of the denoising score-matching loss proposed by~\citet{song2021scorebased} for additive noise.
-To the best of our knowledge, this formulation of the score-matching loss and its manifestation in the multiplicative noise setting is new.
-It would be appropriate to remark here that the score term in Eq.~\eqref{eqn:gbmsde_sampling} also arises in the score-matching loss proposed by~\citet{Hyvaerinen2007} for non-negative real data given by
+This is the multiplicative counterpart of the denoising score-matching target proposed by~\citet{song2021scorebased} for additive noise.
+The score-matching loss proposed by~\citet{Hyvaerinen2007} for non-negative data ($\mathcal{L}_{\text{NN}}(\x{\theta})$) emerges as a special case of $\mathcal{L}_{\text{M-ESM}}(\x{\theta})$ at $t=0$:

-where $\nabla \log p_{\x{X}_0}(\x{X}_0)$ is the true score. \citet{Hyvaerinen2007}'s formulation is static in the sense that it does not leverage the SDE, whereas we do. \citet{Hyvaerinen2007}'s score-matching loss can also be seen as an instance of the multiplicative explicit score-matching loss (M-ESM) for $t=0$. \citet{Hyvaerinen2007}'s motivation for introducing this loss function is to avoid the singularity at the origin for non-negative data.
-Our framework encapsulates this variant of the score-matching loss as a special case.
-This is primarily due to the structure of GBM that assumes the log-normal distribution which implicitly restricts the samples to be positive.
-Thus, our framework generalizes the score-matching loss proposed by~\citet{Hyvaerinen2007} to the case of multiplicative noise.